-November 2021 marks the 20th anniversary of the release of Harry Potter and the Sorcerer’s Stone.
+Believe it or not, 2021 marked the 20th anniversary of the release of Harry Potter and the Sorcerer’s Stone.
 The film was a hit, prompting Warner Bros.
-Studios to continue the series, which was based on the books by J.K.
+Studios to continue the series that was based on the books by J.K.
 Rowling.
-To celebrate, we’ve put together a list of facts most fans might not be aware of.
+We’ve put together a list of facts most fans might not be aware of.

 Emma Watson almost quit the series